Measurement events relative to temporal quantum reference frames: Non-ideal clocks

 On the other hand, the \GLMshort approach can be interpreted as the external description of an internal observer who looks at a clock and triggers a measurement interaction on the system when they see the clock showing a certain time.
 This action constitutes the event.
-By contracting the solution to \cref{const_imperfect_glm} with $\bra{\phi_t}$, we obtain \cref{eq:imperfect_evolution}, which we can interpret as the description of events "as seen" from the perspective of the quantum clock $C$ (although in a "purified" sense).
+By contracting the solution to \cref{eq:const_imperfect_glm} with $\bra{\phi_t}$, we obtain \cref{eq:imperfect_evolution}, which we can interpret as the description of events ``as seen'' from the perspective of the quantum clock $C$ (although in a ``purified'' sense).
 In this case, the time order between events is determined \textit{dynamically}, by the interaction between the clock and the systems.
+This is clearly operationally different from the notion of event in the \HSLshort approach.
+Therefore, the inequivalence between the two frameworks is due to a different implicit notion of what an ``event at time $t$'' means operationally.

-In the \GLMshort approach, the resources of the clock become all important.
-For clocks with finite resources, the measurement interaction induces time-non-local effects, which imply that the evolution of the system "as seen" by the clock is not unitary, and that there is a fundamental limitation to the operational time order of events, as seen in subsection \ref{indeftemp}.
-(Non-unitarity can also arise in the $\sigma = \mathbb{R}$ case, see \cite{Smith_Ahmadi_2019,Paiva_2022}.)
+In particular, the resources of the clock become all important in the \GLMshort approach.
+For clocks with finite resources, the measurement interaction induces time-non-local effects, which imply that the evolution of the system ``as seen'' by the clock is in general not unitary and that there is a fundamental limitation to the operational time order of events, as seen in subsection \ref{indeftemp}.
+(Non-unitarity can also arise in the $\sigma = \mathbb{R}$ case, see \cite{Smith_Ahmadi_2019,Paiva_2022,Paiva2022,Rijavec2023}.)
 Moreover, the denominator of the probability rule, \cref{1prob} becomes non-trivial, which is a departure from the Born rule of ordinary quantum mechanics.

-However, this is not the only possible interpretation.
-In \cref{appendix:glm_to_hsl} we show how to compute \GLMshort probabilities in terms of \HSLshort conditional probabilities, where evolution is unitary.
-Not surprisingly, the resulting invariant observables in the \HSLshort approach are time-non-local.
-Thus, the \GLMshort approach can be interpreted in terms of states which are solutions to the constraint given by the \HSLshort approach, but with a restriction on the available class of operators.
-This restriction, which also implies a form of time-non-locality, is a consequence of the limited resources of the clock.